- Wear waterproof sunscreen.

 - Wear water shoes.
 Water shoes are made of rubber and look like sneakers but they’re meant to be worn in the water.
 If it’s really hot, your feet won’t feel like they’re on fire while you’re walking around the park, plus you’re less likely to slip and fall.

 - Sunscreen is required gear when you’re at a water park whether it’s sunny or cloudy.
-Wear the waterproof kind (30 SPF), and remember to reapply it every 2 hours.
+Wear the waterproof kind (30 SPF), and remember to reapply it every 2 hours (120 minutes).
 Be careful not to get it near your eyes, and don’t forget sunglasses and a hat if possible.